SilverSokolova/OpenStarbound/README.md

   * These scripts can modify, read, patch and create new assets!
 * Lua patch files now exist - **.patch.lua**
   * These can patch JSON assets, as well as images!

-### Commands
-**View OpenStarbound commands with `/help`!
-You can also view them [here](https://github.com/OpenStarbound/OpenStarbound/blob/main/assets/opensb/help.config.patch)**
-  * Changes to vanilla commands:
-    * `/settileprotection`
-      * You can now specify as many dungeon IDs as you want: `/settileprotection 69 420 false`
-      * You can now specify a range: /settileprotection 0..65535 true

 ### Bug Fixes
 * Invalid character inventories are updated when loading in, allowing players to swap inventory mods with pre-existing characters.
-* Starbound has a bug where garbage data is saved along with worlds, which bloats the files and can delete ship worlds on servers.
-OpenStarbound removes this garbage data when the file is at least 5% bloated, fixing the issue.
-* If both server and client are at least OpenStarbound 0.15, modifying a single status property will no longer re-send every status property.
 ### Misc
 * Player functions for saving/loading, modifying the humanoid identity, manipulating the inventory.
 [Documentation](https://github.com/OpenStarbound/OpenStarbound/blob/main/doc/lua/openstarbound.md)
 * Character swapping (rewrite from StarExtensions, currently command-only: `/swap name` case-insensitive, only substring required)